gechtech/Group31/README.md

 👨‍👩‍👧‍👦 An everyday user wanting to stay safe online

-JU gives you the power to detect threats easily and protect yourself from scams.
+this tool gives you the power to detect threats easily and protect yourself from scams.